troglobit/finit/docs/config.md

   case the contents of that file is used.

 * `module <MODULE> [ARGS]`
-  Load a kernel module, with optional arguments
+  Load a kernel module, with optional arguments.
+Similar to `insmod` command line tool.

+  Note, there is both a `modules-load.so` and a `modprobe.so` plugin that can handle module loading better.
+The former supports loading from `/etc/modules-load.d/`, and the latter uses kernel modinfo to automatically load (or coldplug) every required module.
+For hotplug we recommend the BusyBox mdev tool, add to `/etc/mdev.conf`:

+        $MODALIAS=.*  root:root       0660    @modprobe -b "$MODALIAS"

 * `network <PATH>`
   Script or program to bring up networking, with optional arguments